ranneyd/cmsi488/homework3/README.md

 	a.
 Describe in English, the language of this grammar.

-	I have no idea what this language does other than match strings that have 'a's and 'b's
+	This language matches strings that have more 'a's than 'b's.

 	b.
 Draw a parse tree for the string "abaa"